 6.02 – A pitch must be thrown between 6 feet to 12 feet high, failure to do so will result in an illegal pitch

 6.03 – An illegal pitch is a live ball that can be hit or swung at.
 When not swung at the pitch will be automatically called a ball, regardless of where it lands

 6.04 – A strike is a ball that either lands legally on home plate or the strike mat, offered at by the batter, or is fouled off.

-6.06 – If a team wishes to intentionally walk a player, they do not need to throw a pitch.
+6.05 – If a team wishes to intentionally walk a player, they do not need to throw a pitch.
 They can simply indicate their desire to walk the player.
-The provisions of rule 6.05 would still apply.

 7.00 – Umpires

 7.01 – Any rule not covered by these rules will be at the discretion of the umpire

 7.02 – Any intent to injure shall be ruled an automatic ejection and is subject to suspension and/or fine.